10 Ways to teach your child about sustainability by Good Health

 • What if there were no bees?
 Suzanna Slade

-6. Reduce energy use
+6. Reduce water use

 It can be hard for children to realise that water is a limited resource.
 The average New Zealand family uses 250 litres of water per person every day, which is a huge amount considering a bath holds around 80 litres!
 It can be difficult for children to imagine how much water that is, so use a litre bottle of milk and ask them to imagine placing 80 of them into a bath!
 Explain to them that showers are a more sustainable option, however these can also use a large amount of water.
 Framing water conversations as a challenge makes it fun for children and is a great way to reduce your water consumption.
 Create a score board and time your kid’s showers, then get them to reach towards a personal record for the shortest shower in the house!